BLCM/bl3mods/Aaron0000/Balands/README.md

 Added the Scoville to Freddie, increased chance of Freddie dropping from his loot pool to 20%.

-Added the Rico to Jack-bot, increasedd weight for DLC1 class mods to drop, increased chance of Jack-bot dropping from its pool to 70%.
+Added the Rico to Jack-bot and increased the chance of Jack-bot dropping from its pool to 70%.

 Added Digby's Smooth Tube to Junpei Goat Eater, increased chance of Junpei dropping from his loot pool to 20%.